-The first decade of cryptocurrency markets has shown us that we are in the early stage of growth in a completely new asset class.
+Although we’ve already eclipse the first decade of cryptocurrency.
+We’ve still seen time and time again that the markets remain immature as this emerging asset class has experienced rapid growth.
 Even though there has been a development boom in the blockchain and crypto space, cryptocurrencies as an asset class is still extremely early, with much room for maturation and adoption.

 Learn how to set up your own Crypto Index Fund with Shrimpy here.

-Users are able to configure a custom cryptocurrency portfolio and implement a passive management strategy, removing the hassle of having to actively trade crypto.
+Shrimpy leads the market as the premier portfolio rebalancing application.
+Users are able to configure a custom cryptocurrency portfolio and implement a passive rebalancing strategy, removing the hassle of having to actively trade crypto.

 Shrimpy Web Application: Shrimpy - Cryptocurrency Portfolio Management